 What is it?
-The even faster, even more luxurious version of Bentley’s most successful model ever.
+The Continental GT Speed is an even faster, even more luxurious version of Bentley’s most successful model ever.

 What’s new?
 More power and torque, higher top speed, Black Edition specification